"Ramona Waltz" sheet music, ukulele and banjo uke (standard) version, published in 1928 by Leo Feist of New York.

 of Camulos and its occupants, the descendants of Ygnacio del Valle.
 The story romanticized California

 ranch life and drew Easterners out West — a fact not lost on either the Del Valles or the nascent Southern Pacific Railroad,

 both of which marketed Camulos as the "Home of Ramona."
-Jackson's epic gave rise to an annual play and several films, the most successful of which
+Jackson's epic gave rise to an annual play and several films including Carewe's version,

 The Carewe picture was an 8-reeler adapted for the screen by Finis Fox and released May 20, 1928 by